tagspaces/documentation/docs/perspectives/grid.md

 ![The context menu of a folder](/media/folder-context-menu.png)

 - **Open Directory** - will navigate to the selected directory.
 - **Rename directory** - will open the directory rename dialog, where you can change the name of the folder.
 - **Delete directory** - will open a dialog, where you can confirm the deletion the directory
 - **Show in File Manager** - will open this directory in the default file manager of your operating system

-- **Extract Content** - will start the extraction of special data such as _geo-locations_ from the files in this folder
+- **Use as thumbnail for parent folder** - will set the thumbnail of the folder as thumbnail for the parent folder
+- **Copy Sharing Link** - will copy a link for [internal sharing](/sharing) pointing to this folder in the clipboard
 - **Directory Properties** - will open the properties of this folder in the preview area (most right panel) of the application

 ### Drag to move within TagSpaces